POP: Prior-Fitted First-Order Optimization Policies: Introduction

 \section{Introduction}

-Optimization lies at the core of modern machine learning, scientific computing, and engineering.
-In practice, most continuous optimization problems are solved using gradient and momentum-based methods, which scale efficiently to high-dimensional settings \citep{RobbinsMonro_1951_SGD,Kingma_2014_adam,Daoud_2022_GBO,Li_2020_SGDAnalysis}.
+Optimization strategies aim to identify the best possible solution by maximizing desired outcomes within a set of defined constraints.
+In practice, most continuous optimization problems are solved using gradient and momentum-based methods focusing on fast, robust convergence~ \citep{RobbinsMonro_1951_SGD,Kingma_2014_adam,Daoud_2022_GBO,Li_2020_SGDAnalysis}.
 Despite their success, the performance of these optimizers is highly sensitive to hyperparameter choices, in particular the learning-rate schedule and momentum coefficients \citep{Tian_2023_Recent,Keskar_2017_Improving,Hassan_2022_ChooingOptCV}.
 Selecting suitable hyperparameters often requires extensive hyperparameter optimization, which is costly, time-consuming, and difficult to transfer across tasks and domains \cite{Mary_2025_Optimizing,Liao_2022_HPOImpact,Schlotthauer_2025_Pre-Training}.

 More recently, learned optimizers have gained increasing interest in the community \cite{Tang_2024_L20Overview,Yang_2023_LearningGenL20,Metz_2022_VeLO,Cao_2019_LearningSwarms,Gomes_2021_Meta_BBPBO,Vishnu_2020_MetaLearningBBO,Ma_2024_HeapBasedOpt,Goldie_2024_LearningOptRL,Lan_2023_Learning}.
-In contrast to classical optimization techniques, learned optimizers are typically composed of black-box function approximators \cite{Metz_2020_Tasks,Vishnu_2020_MetaLearningBBO}, or they build on hand-designed update rules whose hyperparameters are learned~\cite{Kristiansen_2024_Narrowing,Moudgil_2025_Celo}.
-Despite promising results, an open challenge remains how to learn an optimizer's behavior that (i) reduces the need for extensive tuning across tasks and (ii) maintains effective exploration of the objective landscape under constrained budgets, rather than becoming strongly local once the learning rate is annealed over time.
+In contrast to classical manually designed optimization techniques, learned optimizers are typically composed of black-box function approximators \cite{Metz_2020_Tasks,Vishnu_2020_MetaLearningBBO}, or they build on hand-designed update rules whose hyperparameters are learned~\cite{Kristiansen_2024_Narrowing,Moudgil_2025_Celo}.
+Despite promising results, an open challenge remains how to learn an optimizer's behavior that (i) reduces the need for extensive tuning across tasks and (ii) still offers adaptive learning rate schedules for quick convergence.